Mqondisi-Mavuso/PreMix/README.md

   <img src="figures/overall_training_process.png" alt="Setting Image" width="1000">
 </p>

-To assess the robustness of both the original MIL framework and the proposed *PreMix* framework, we conducted experiments using random sampling and active learning settings with a limited WSI labeled dataset
+To assess the robustness of both the original MIL framework and the proposed *PreMix* framework, we conducted experiments using random sampling (traditional fully supervised fine-tuning) and active learning settings with a limited WSI labeled dataset

 ## Environments
 - Windows 10 Enterprise